nafep/octave-promethee/README.md

 #### Content

-Currently, all functions are gathered in one folder.
+Currently, all functions are gathered in the `/src` folder.
 I intend to structure the content in a more convenient way.
 In the meantime, you will find below the main functions.

 | File | Description |
 |:---|:---|